 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Self-help books may benefit people experiencing certain mental health conditions, as they can provide techniques and strategies to tackle difficult situations, moods, and feelings.
+Self-help books may benefit people experiencing certain mental health conditions, as they can provide techniques and strategies to navigate difficult situations and feelings.

-This article offers some self-help books to consider and explains what to look for in them.
+This article features 16 self-help books to consider and explains what each has to offer.

 Self-help refers to using specific tools to navigate and improve certain situations or mental states.